powellquiring/custom-metrics/terraform/README.md

 # Creating a vpc, instance, floating ip

+WARNING: this is not a security hardened, ready for production system.
+Please use as only as an example starter.

 See installation instructions for terraform and the ibmcloud cli in [Getting started with solution tutorials](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-tutorials)

 ```